 In the second step, we estimated the power of oscillatory activity between 0.5 and 20 Hz with logarithmic frequency spacing.
-The permutation-based comparison between groups with FDR correction for multiple comparisons indicated that the power of oscillatory activity differed between the planarians recorded during darkness and under light stimulation in a low frequency range between 0.488 and 1.098 Hz and in a higher frequency range between 2.685 and 20.019 Hz (see table 1 for details), as indicated by the green horizontal lines in figure 2.
+The permutation-based comparison between groups with FDR correction for multiple comparisons indicated that the power of oscillatory activity differed between the planarians recorded during darkness and under light stimulation in a low frequency range between 0.488 and 1.098 Hz and in a higher frequency range between 3.174 and 20.019 Hz (see table 1 for details), as indicated by the green horizontal lines in figure 3.
 The power spectra from the planarians under light stimulation differed across the entire frequency range from the spectra recorded from the dead mosquito larvae.
 However, only the power above 7.324 Hz differed between the planarians recorded during darkness and the dead mosquito larvae.

 In the follow-up experiment, we found that the power of oscillatory activity recorded from decapitated planarians during darkness and under light stimulation did not differ across the entire frequency range (see table 2 for details).
-Similarly, during darknedd, the power spectra of intact and decapitated planarians did not differ.
-In contrast, under light
+Similarly, during darkness, the power spectra of intact and decapitated planarians did not differ.
+In contrast, under light stimulation, low-frequency power between 0.488 and 1.342 Hz was higher for the intact than for the decapitated animals, as indicated by the green horizontal line in figure 4, which suggests that the eye-spots are necessary for the perception of light.

 Table 1: Statistical results for the comparison of oscillatory power between 0.5 and 20 Hz for the three groups (planarians recorded during darkness and under light stimulation, and dead mosquito larvae).
 T- and p-values result from permutation-based between-groups comparisons, and significance thresholds are FDR corrected for multiple comparisons.